Farzadri/2NF-Dataset-MySQL/README.md

   Table 2: Car_specifications: This table includes detailed specifications of each car.
   Table 3: Car_price: This table includes pricing information for each car.

-3-Identified the primary key and forign key for each table, maintaining relationship between tables as follows:
+3-Identified the primary key and foreign key for each table, maintaining relationship between tables as follows:

 -Table 1:
 Primary Key: (Car_Name, Make, Model, Make_Year) is a composite key as a unique identifier.